 Put down the liquid measuring cup and step away from the flour.
 If you’re using dry and liquid measuring cups interchangeably, your measures may be slightly off—not to mention messy.
 Dry measuring cups enable you to employ Julia Child’s scoop-and-sweep method of measuring dry ingredients like flour and sugar: Dip into the ingredient, fill the cup to overflowing, then sweep the excess away.
-Unless you’re using a scale and measuring by weight, this is the most accurate way to measure dry ingredients.
+Unless you’re using a scale and measuring by weight (which, ideally, you should be), this is the most accurate way to measure dry ingredients.
 The pour spout and below-the-rim measure lines on liquid measuring cups make for less spillage and more accurate measuring of liquid ingredients as well.

-Greater Goods Digital Kitchen Scale, $9.95 on Amazon
+Greater Goods Digital Kitchen Scale, $14.95 from Amazon